 Step 3: Check Records for Accuracy

-Regardless of what happened in the past, you can always begin implementation of a more accurate records system and ensure accuracy from that point in time.
+Regardless of what happened in the past, you can always begin the implementation of a more accurate records system and ensure accuracy from that point in time.

-Constantly self-auditing your own records is extremely important.
+Constantly self-auditing your records is extremely important.
 Failing an audit issued by governing institutions can result in crippling fines or other legal consequences that can disrupt your business operations beyond repair.

 Step 4: Decide Which Records are Kept or Destroyed